 3) Now mix up some sand mortar mix for the base.
-And of course make sure you make straight lines all around your base, at least 1 1/2 thick at the base tapering down to the drain.
+And of course, make sure you make straight lines all around your base, at least, 1 1/2 thick at the base tapering down to the drain.
 I use a straight board cut to the width of the shower.
 Two different sizes may be needed.
-Along the base edges they should all be even but tapering down towards the drain.
+Along the base edges, they should all be even but tapering down towards the drain.
 Let’s say your shower is three feet wide, then a 1/2 slope is more than enough.
-Remember, water will flow easy as long as you set the tiles good as well.
+Remember, water will flow easily as long as you set the tiles good as well.

 This is a picture of the shower in the video once completed and used for a few months.